vkostyanetsky/Fastimer/README.md

 fastimer --help
 ```

-The script will show you available commands.
+The script will show you the available commands.

-By default, Fastimer expects to see your data in user's home directory (`%USERPROFILE%\Fastimer` on Windows, for example).
+By default, Fastimer expects to see your data in the user's home directory (`%USERPROFILE%\Fastimer` on Windows, for example).
 Of course, you can store it anywhere else using a directory junction or `--path` option.

 To be short, you want a fasting timer to do four things.

 ### 1. To start a new fast

-First thing is creating a new fast.
+The first thing is creating a new fast.
 Usage:

 ```commandline
 fastimer start 20
 ```

-Twenty here is a number of hours you are going to spend fasting.
-You can omit this option (default is 16).
+Twenty above is the number of hours you are going to spend fasting.
+You can omit this option (the default is 16).

-### 2. To see how fast is going
+### 2. To see how fasting is going

 Once you have started a fast, it is convenient to use `fastimer show last` command.
-It shows elapsed time, remaining time and something that looks like a progress bar to visualize your spilled blood, sweat, and tears :)
+It shows elapsed time, remaining time, and something that looks like a progress bar to visualize your spilled blood, sweat, and tears :)

 Here is an example: